justinrummel/jr.com-mm/_posts/2016-11-15-rendezvous-run-and-ride-2016-double-race-report.md

 - calf cramp in the other leg (after a crash)
 - a double quad spasms that was so painful that I couldn't walk (after another crash)
-- a crash that literally ripped my spare kit off my bike
+- a crash that ripped my spare tire kit off my bike
 - and more crashes after crashes

 <div class="embed-container embed-container-strava">